Bloodbat/Rack/README.md

-# VCV Rack  (with Bloodbat's fixes for building it with MSYS' GCC 14).
+# VCV Rack (with Bloodbat's personal tweaks and changes).

 *Rack* is the host application for the VCV virtual Eurorack modular synthesizer platform.